 \section{Summary of solutions in modified Schwarzschild coordinates}

-In the course of this work, we carried out a complete classification of static and spherically symmetric solutions in general quadratic gravity that admit a Frobenius series expansion when written in the form~\eqref{metric}.
-This analysis serves the purpose of identifying how the previously known solutions are expressed in these modified Schwarzschild coordinates; in addition, it led to the discovery of new families of solutions that do not have Frobenius form in standard coordinates~\eqref{metric-Standard}, as described in Sec.~\ref{Sec3b}.
-We omit the technical details in this summary, as the majority of families are already known and different aspects of the solutions were studied, \textit{e.g.}, in~\cite{Stelle78,Stelle15PRL,Stelle15PRD,Holdom:2002,Podolsky:2018pfe,Podolsky:2019gro,Holdom:2016nek,Holdom:2022zzo,Goldstein:2017rxn,Bonanno:2019rsq,Salvio:2019llz,Daas:2022iid,Bonanno:2022ibv,Silveravalle:2022wij,Held:2022abx,Antoniou:2024jku,Konoplya:2025afm}.
+In the course of this work, we carried out a complete classification of static and spherically symmetric vacuum solutions in general quadratic gravity that admit a Frobenius series expansion when written in the form~\eqref{metric}.
+This analysis serves the purpose of identifying how the previously known solutions are expressed in these coordinates; in addition, it led to the discovery of new families of solutions that do not have Frobenius form in standard coordinates~\eqref{metric-Standard}, as described in the previous sections.
+We omit the technical details in this summary, as the majority of families are already known and different aspects of the solutions were studied, \textit{e.g.}, in~\cite{Stelle78,Stelle15PRL,Stelle15PRD,Holdom:2002,Podolsky:2018pfe,Podolsky:2019gro,Holdom:2016nek,Holdom:2022zzo,Goldstein:2017rxn,Bonanno:2019rsq,Salvio:2019llz,Daas:2022iid,Bonanno:2022ibv,Silveravalle:2022wij}.

 The strategy followed was the same applied in~\cite{Giacchini:2025gzw} in the context of six-derivative gravity, and we refer the interested reader to that work for further details.
-We considered two types of solution: for expansions around a point $r=r_0$, we assume that the functions $F$ and $H$ in~\eqref{metric} have the leading behaviour $F(r) \sim \Delta^\sigma$ and $H(r) \sim \Delta^\tau$, followed by higher powers of $\Delta=r-r_0$, whereas for asymptotic expansions ($r\to\infty$) we assume series in powers of $r^{-1}$ with the leading terms $F(r) \sim r^\sigma$ and $H(r) \sim r^\tau$.
+We considered two types of solutions: for expansions around a point $r=r_0$, we assume that the functions $F$ and $H$ in~\eqref{metric} have the leading behaviour $F(r) \sim \Delta^\sigma$ and $H(r) \sim \Delta^\tau$, followed by higher powers of $\Delta=r-r_0$, whereas for asymptotic expansions ($r\to\infty$) we assume series in powers of $r^{-1}$ with the leading terms $F(r) \sim r^\sigma$ and $H(r) \sim r^\tau$.
 The former solutions are denoted by the indicial structure $\lbrace \sigma,\tau \rbrace$, and the latter by $\lbrace \sigma,\tau \rbrace^\infty$.
 Like in a standard Frobenius analysis, the field equations at leading order fixes the admissible indicial structures.
 For a generic quadratic gravity model with $\alpha,\beta,\gamma \neq 0$ the only possible solutions are \beq \eeq with $\tau_+(\omega)$ defined in~\eqref{TauInv} and $\tau_-(\omega)$ in~\eqref{TauInvInf}.